 This article has endeavored to combine both the broader and generic trademark strategy development with some of the nuances and diverse characteristics of trademark regimes in the Asia Pacific region.
 In summary, a recommended approach is to develop and prioritize filings by using the importance of both the mark and the individual country as a starting point.
 This needs to be performed on a global basis and is independent of region.
 Then, where these prioritized countries are located in the Asia Pacific region, some or all of the guidelines outlined in this here can be used to further develop and refine the strategy for Asia Pacific nations.

 As a final observation, by definition a global and/or regional trademark strategy requires diverse but coordinated global input.
 It is therefore important wherever possible to utilize the services of attorneys that have expertise and experience both globally and within the region.
 Dennemeyer & Associates not only has its own large global network of attorneys, but can provide that direct expertise in Japan, Australia and New Zealand.
 Where it does not have a direct attorney presence it can draw upon an external network of experienced and trusted agents in other jurisdictions in this region.
 Further, Dennemeyer’s Australian office can also act directly in Papua New Guinea and Vanuatu, and has experience in preparing and publishing Cautionary Notices in those nations where this is the only approach available.

-This article was first published in the Trademark Lawyer Mag, issue 5 2017.
+This article was first published in Trademark Lawyer, issue 5/2017.

 Posted by John Walker